SETI/rms-cspyce/README-developers.md

 > Note: I am trying to figure out how to get rid of "Release to PyPI" and make
-> it depending on whether the prerelease version is "release" or not.
+> it depend on whether the prerelease version is "release" or not.
 > No one's answered my question on stackoverflow yet.

 > Note: It seems the "Prerelease Version" field cannot be empty.